NorthumbriaResearchComputing/oswald-docs/README.md

 ### Changing Dependencies

-If you add or change any dependencies, you will need to re-export the conda environment's dependencies with (in the root of the repo):
+If you add or change any dependencies, you will need to update the conda environment's dependencies file in the root of the repo.
+You can use the following command as a guide, but be aware that it doesn't include all needed packages (eg. pip-installed packages):

 ```
-conda env export --from-history | grep -v prefix: > environment.yml
+conda env export --from-history | grep -v prefix:
 ```